fabandmina/fabandmina.github.io/content/blogs/trip/camino-spain.en.md

 Regarding the weather, it was hot and dry until we entered Galicia.
 From there, it was rainy and windy most of the time.

-Funny thing is, it resembles the French Finisterre as both share the same weather, same geography and same celtic culture.
+Funny thing is, it resembles the French Finisterre as both share the same weather, same geography and same Celtic culture.

 {{< /collapsible >}}

 {{< collapsible "accommodations" 3 4 >}}
-We have little exeperience as we only stayed at normal accommotions three times.
+We have little experience as we only stayed at normal accommodations three times.
 But according to the other pilgrims, most of them are full-booked quickly.
 They had to plan their journey ahead, and make reservations for every day.